 Note: the Clinical Nurse Specialist option is no longer offered in this MS Specialty Area.

-The advanced practice psychiatric nursing program prepares students to respond to the mental health needs of persons across the lifespan.
+The Psychiatric Mental Health Nurse Practitioner program prepares students to respond to the mental health needs of persons across the lifespan.
 Students may select to complete their clinical residency with a specific age group, such as children and youth, or clinical population.

 Coursework includes foundational coursework for all advanced practice roles, including comprehensive health assessment, pathophysiology, pharmacology and health promotion.
 Psychiatric nursing coursework includes psychiatric assessment and symptom management; psychopharmacology; individual, group and family therapy; and human development.